EPCCed/SiMLInt/docs/README.md

 * [TensorFlow](https://www.tensorflow.org/) (through [Keras](https://keras.io)) to develop, and train the ML model as well as for the ML inference
 * [SmartSim](https://github.com/CrayLabs/SmartSim), using SmartRedis in-memory database, handles the communication between the simulation code and the ML model

-In order to set up the workflow, you first need to install these tools in the version suitable for SmartSim.
-For this step, it is best to follow the developers' instructions; however, we provide an example step-by-step and expected outcomes at each stage for installing these on [Cirrus](https://www.cirrus.ac.uk).
+In order to set up the workflow, you first need to install these tools in the [versions suitable for SmartSim](https://www.craylabs.org/docs/installation_instructions/basic.html#supported-versions).
+For this step, it is best to follow the tool's installing instructions; however, we provide an example step-by-step and expected outcomes at each stage for installing these on [Cirrus](https://www.cirrus.ac.uk).

 [Example installation on Cirrus](./example-installation.md)